Eluding Secure Aggregation in Federated Learning via Model Inconsistency: Threat model

 \section{Threat model}

-In this section we formalize the threat model in which our attacks are defined (Section~\ref{sec:attack1} and Section~\ref{sec:attack2}).
+In this section we formalize the threat model in which our attacks are defined (Section~\ref{sec:attack1} and Section~\ref{sec:attack2}). {We adopt the \emph{exact} same threat model for which the SA protocols of Bonawitz et al.~\cite[Section 6.2]{bonawitz2017practical} (CCS '17) and Bell et al.~\cite[Section 4]{bell2020secure} (CCS '20) have been demonstrated to be secure: A malicious parameter server (aggregator) that can corrupt at most a fixed number $m$ (out of $n$) of users.}\footnote{The number of corrupted users $m$ depends on the implementation of the SA protocol.
+For instance, this is $\lceil \frac{n}{3} \rceil-1$ for Bonawitz et al.~\cite{bonawitz2017practical}.} Observe that these SA protocols~\cite{bonawitz2017practical,bell2020secure} are the most influential and practical-oriented solutions in the field.

-\paragraph*{Secure aggregation} We assume that SA is enabled during the execution of FL.
-In particular, in each round $t \in \NN$, the active users $\cUsers^{(t)}$ do not send their model updates $\{ \Delta^{\Theta^{(t)}}_{\dataset^{(t)}_i}\}_{u_i \in\cUsers^{(t)}}$ in the clear.
-Instead, they execute the SA protocol $\Pi$ to securely compute the aggregation $v = \sum _{u_i \in \cUsers^{(t)}} \Delta^{\Theta^{(t)}}_{\dataset^{(t)}_i}$ \iffull (see~\Cref{sec:secure-aggregation} and~\Cref{fig:FL}). \fi \ifconference (see~\Cref{sec:secure-aggregation}). \fi Only the final aggregation $v$ is revealed to the server~$S$.
+More formally, in each round $t \in \NN$, the active users $\cUsers^{(t)}$ do not send their model updates $\{ \Delta^{\Theta^{(t)}}_{\dataset^{(t)}_i}\}_{u_i \in\cUsers^{(t)}}$ in the clear.
+Instead, they execute the SA protocol $\Pi$ to securely compute the aggregation $v = \sum _{u_i \in \cUsers^{(t)}} \Delta^{\Theta^{(t)}}_{\dataset^{(t)}_i}$ (see~\Cref{sec:secure-aggregation}) for at least $q$ users.
+Only the final aggregation $v$ is revealed to the server~$S$.
 More importantly, we do not target any specific implementation of SA.
-Our attacks are generic, and they are effective even in the presence of a SA protocol with perfect security (i.e., the same level of security of an ideal functionality).
-For this reason, from now on, we replace the execution of the SA protocol with the invocation of the ideal functionality $f^\labelSecAggr$ (\Cref{sec:secure-aggregation}).
-This strengthens the results of this work, demonstrating that SA is incorrectly applied in the context of FL.
+In fact, our attack exploits a vulnerability caused by the incorrect usage of SA in the FL protocol.
+In particular, the FL protocol does not validate the inputs of SA (i.e., model updates).
+For this reason, to keep the attack general, we replace the execution of the underlying SA protocol with the invocation of its ideal functionality $f^\labelSecAggr$ (\Cref{sec:secure-aggregation}).

-\paragraph*{Communication topology} We assume the standard, centralized, communication topology of FL used in practice~\cite{gboard0, gboard1}.
-Each user shares an encrypted and authenticated channel with the server~$S$.
-No other communication channels are present.
-Hence, users do not have a direct communication channel.
-All messages must pass through the server~$S$.
-Observe that the SA protocol of Bonawitz et al.~\cite{bonawitz2017practical} (built to be applied to FL) is meant for this communication topology.